John French, 1st Earl of Ypres

 Field Marshal John Denton Pinkstone French, 1st Earl of Ypres, KP, GCB, OM, GCVO, KCMG, PC, PCi (28 September 1852 – 22 May 1925), known as Sir John French from 1901 to 1916, and as The Viscount French between 1916 and 1922, was a senior British Army officer.

-Born in Kent to an Anglo-Irish family, he saw brief service as a midshipman in the Royal Navy, before becoming a cavalry officer.
+Born in Kent, he saw brief service as a midshipman in the Royal Navy, before becoming a cavalry officer.
 He achieved rapid promotion and distinguished himself on the Gordon Relief Expedition.
-French had a considerable reputation as a womaniser throughout his life, and his career nearly ended when he was cited in the divorce of a brother officer while in India in the early 1890s.

-French became a national hero during the Second Boer War.
-He won the Battle of Elandslaagte near Ladysmith, escaping under fire on the last train as the siege began.
-He then commanded the Cavalry Division, winning the Battle of Klip Drift during a march to relieve Kimberley.
-He later conducted counter-insurgency operations in Cape Colony.

-During the Edwardian period he commanded I Corps at Aldershot, then served as Inspector-General of the Army, before becoming Chief of the Imperial General Staff (CIGS, the professional head of the British Army) in 1912.
-During this time he helped to prepare the British Army for a possible European war, and was also one of those who insisted, in the so-called "cavalry controversy" (see below), that cavalry still be trained to charge with sabre and lance rather than only fighting dismounted with firearms.
-During the Curragh incident he had to resign as CIGS after promising Hubert Gough in writing that the Army would not be used to coerce Ulster Protestants into a Home Rule Ireland.
+He became a national hero during the Second Boer War.
+He commanded I Corps at Aldershot, then served as Inspector-General of the Forces, before becoming Chief of the Imperial General Staff (CIGS, the professional head of the British Army) in 1912.
+He helped to prepare the British Army for a possible European war, and was among those who insisted that cavalry still be trained to charge with sabre and lance.
+During the Curragh incident he had to resign as CIGS.